Skip to content

 Longer context for cheap.
 GPT-4.1 has 1M context at competitive pricing.
 Anthropic’s 200K is workable but smaller.

-The community signal
+The community signal across forums

 The working multi-provider pattern

-What heavy users actually do in 2025:
+What heavy users actually do in mid-to-late 2025:

 3. DeepSeek V3 via DeepSeek API for cost-conscious bulk where China-hosting is acceptable